Fish Carrier (Ojageght)

-Fish Carrier or "Ojageght," which translates to English as "he is carrying a fish by the forehead strap," was an Iroquois chief of the Cayuga people.
+Fish Carrier or "Ojageght," which translates to English as "he is carrying a fish by the forehead strap," was a Haudenosaunee chief of the Cayuga people.
 He supported the British during the American Revolution, participating in the Battle of Wyoming in 1778 and the Battle of Newtown in 1779.

 American Revolutionary War

 Although the Encyclopedia of Native American Biography states that Fish Carrier “supported the patriot cause,” historians Barbara Graymont and Max Mintz both record that Fish Carrier was allied with the British, and led the Cayuga contingent against the Americans at the Battle of Wyoming and the Battle of Newtown.
 At a council held at Irondequoit in July 1777, the Cayuga and Seneca had abandoned their neutrality and had "taken up the hatchet" against the Americans.
 Fish Carrier accepted the war belt on behalf of the Cayuga, and likely participated in the Siege of Fort Stanwix and the Battle of Oriskany later that summer.

 While a small group of Oneida led by Han Yost Thahoswagwat supported the Americans during the Sullivan Expedition, this was not the case for the Cayuga whose villages were destroyed in September 1779.
 The Cayuga fled to Fort Niagara and the following spring moved to Buffalo Creek.

 Fish Carrier participated in a number of raids in 1780 including the August 1780 raid on the Canajoharie district led by Joseph Brant.
 Fifty-three houses were burned as well as barns, a gristmill, a church, and two small forts.